 Trading Partner Portal: Argentina

-With Buenos Aires as its capital and approximately 43 million citizens, Argentina is the second largest country in South America.
+With Buenos Aires as its capital and over 45.8 million citizens, Argentina is the second largest country in South America.
 It is the eighth largest country in the world and is roughly the size of the U.S. east of the Mississippi River.
-With a GDP of $537.7 billion, Argentina ranks among the top 30 economies in the world.
+In 2021, Argentina’s GDP was back above pre-pandemic levels totaling $487.2 billion, from $445 billion in 2019.
 U.S. Department of State, World Bank

-As California’s 44th largest export destination in 2015, Argentina imported $334 million worth of goods.
-These California exports included computer and electronic products (39.9%), chemicals (23%), machinery (9.8%), and miscellaneous manufactured commodities (7.4%).
+As California’s 49th largest export destination in 2022, Argentina imported $284 million worth of goods.
+These California exports included computer and electronic products ($78 million), chemicals ($76 million), non-electrical machinery ($39 million), and miscellaneous manufactured goods ($20 million).
 U.S. Department of Commerce

 Argentina, Once Shunned, Regains Its Allure Wall Street Journal May 27, 2015